 Opponents' testimonies in the case of viva type may be less extensive, basically only consensus to the "viva" defense and containing key queries.
 The report must state that most of the opponent's questions will be the content of the defense record and the overall assessment, ie that they recommend that they award PhD degrees or do not recommend following a successful defense.
 Other comments and questions on the PhD Candidate will be put on the spot and will not be known in advance.
 If the doctoral thesis does not recommend the defense, the proceedings are not started.

 In the report the opponents express explicitly and very briefly to the topicality of the chosen topic whether the dissertation fulfilled the objective pursued, the chosen methods of processing, the results of the dissertation, indicating the new knowledge, the significance in the wider context and the further development of science, social practice or the further development of science.

 The basis of the doctoral studies at the Faculty of Medicine of the MU is the procedural pursuit of preparation of the doctoral thesis in close and regular interaction with the tutor and supplemented by the faculty-wide applicable terms for completing the postgraduate studies.

 Before the defence of the doctoral thesis is performed, the following conditions need to be met:

 - fulfil the requirements of the given individual study plan

 - complete at least 4 courses of a common basis

 - complete at least 4 subject-area courses (within the competence of the doctoral board)

 - meet the publication activity requirements at least in the specified range (see below)

-- undergo an internship abroad (with the duration of at least one month), alternatively participate in an international project (attendance at the regular project team meetings is mandatory)
+- undergo an internship abroad (with the duration of at least one month)

 - present original data at an international conference